flyteorg/flytesnacks/cookbook/docs/getting_started/extending_flyte.md

 Congratulations! 🎉 You've just completed the Flyte Fundamentals tour.

-The final section in the getting started section of the docs is to provide you with some practical use cases for implementing your first workflows, whether you're a data scientist, data analyst, data engineer, or machine learning engineer.
+The final section in the getting started section of the docs is to provide you with some {ref}`core use cases <getting_started_core_use_cases>` for implementing your first workflows, whether you're a data scientist, data analyst, data engineer, or machine learning engineer.